mattermost/mattermost-plugin-jira/docs/admininstrator-guide/notification-management.md

 When any webhook event is received from Jira, the plugin reviews all the notification subscriptions.
 If it matches a rule, it will post a notification to the channel.
 If there are no subscription matches, the webhook event is discarded.

 The notifications and metadata shown in a channel are not protected by Jira permissions.
 Anyone in the channel can see what's posted to the channel.
-If they click on the issue link, Jira will not let the user see further details if they do not have the appropriate permission.
+However if they do not have the appropriate permission they won't be able to see further details of the issue if they click through to it.

 ## What is a notification subscription?